vuhung16au/ChessAverageCentipawnLoss/README.md

 Centipawns provide a standardized unit of measurement for evaluating positional advantages in chess.
 For instance, a one-pawn advantage is equivalent to 1 centipawn, while a one-rook advantage is equivalent to 5 centipawns (equivalent to five pawns).
 This allows for a more precise assessment of positional advantages in the game.

+# Why My ACPL Are Not the Same with Other Chess Apps?

+Because there every chess apps calculate ACPL with different settings.